 These 39 pre-launch sales were a validation for Bryan that he’s building the right thing.
 And, he was motivated to craft a stellar product fast.

 Another example of a startup that managed to taste dollars during their pre-launch period is Trak.io.
 They offered their waiting list a low entry cost of $29 to access their private beta.
-They managed to get 11% conversions, further validating that they were on the right track.
+They managed to get 11% conversion rates, further validating that they were on the right track.

 Even the founders of AirBnB were making some money by renting air mattress sleeping spaces before they thought of scaling their idea.